sebasmonia/datum/README.md

 * If any of them is not used, it has to be set to an empty string to make sure they are ignored.
 * Use `sql-datum-options` to provide any of the parameters not included in the standard 4 mentioned above: `--dsn`, `--driver`, `--integrated`, `--config`, `--conn-string`.
 * There's an interactive command, `sql-datum`, that will prompt for each parameter, just like `sql-ms`, `sql-oracle`, etc.
+* The configuration value `sql-send-terminator` is optional, but encouraged.
+It means when sending a buffer or active region to the SQLi process, you don't need to manually add a `;;` for the query to be executed immediately.
+  Or maybe you do prefer that, to make execution more explicit 🙂 (thanks to @ghollisjr for reporting)